-As the underwater life is really beautiful in many of the cenotes, I recommend getting a snorkeling mask in advance.
+As the underwater life is really beautiful in many of the cenotes, I recommend getting a snorkel mask in advance.
 Otherwise, you will need to rent it numerous times, and thinking about how many people used it before me makes me shiver.

-- Cenote Cristalino – 150 MXT (~8 USD)
+- Cenote Cristalino – 150 pesos (~US $8)

-- Cenote Yal-ku – 280 MXT (15$)
+- Cenote Yal-ku – 280 pesos (~US $15)

-- Casa Cenote – 100 MXT (5,5$)
+- Casa Cenote – 120 pesos (~US $6)

-- Cenote Zacil-Ha – 80 MXT (4,5$)
+- Cenote Zacil-Ha – 80 pesos (~US $4.50)

-- Gran Cenote – – 120 MXT (6,5$)
+- Gran Cenote – 180 pesos (~US $9)

 5. Playa del Carmen

-In fact, many independent travelers just skip Cancun (if you do not stay in a nice resort there, it is not much to do in Cancun IMHO) and go down to Playa right away.
+In fact, many independent travelers just skip Cancun (if you do not stay in a nice resort there, there is not much to do in Cancun IMHO) and go down to Playa right away.

-- cenote Jardin del Eden,
+- Cenote Jardin del Eden

-- cenote Cristalino
+- Cenote Cristalino

-- cenote Azul – this one was my favorite!,
+- Cenote Azul – this one was my favorite!

-- Swim with dolphins
+- Swimming with dolphins

 Where to stay in Playa del Carmen

-There is a router for each condo, so your internet works fast, a washing machine and a dryer (and even detergent!) are there waiting to be used – a blessing for a traveler like me!
-Big scenic windows, comfy mattress, a water cooler, a dishwashing machine that you probably won’t touch as the room service is fantastic and…
+The managers of the property thought about every single little detail: there is an Internet router for each condo, so your Wi-Fi will be fast and a washing machine and a dryer (and even detergent!) are there waiting to be used – a blessing for a traveler like me!
+Big scenic windows, a comfy mattress, a water cooler, a dishwashing machine that you probably won’t touch as the room service is fantastic and…

 Wait for it… A private Jacuzzi!